-The researcher suggests the research for the following parties: 1) Translator.
+The researcher suggests the research for the following parties:

+1. Translator

 The translator should be careful in translating literary works especially especially in the billingual children storybooks.
 Since it is published for children, sometimes it becomes the instrument for the children to learn English.
+It is dangerous if the children learn English from the translated books with many nonequivalences.

+2. Other Researchers

-It is dangerous if the children learn English from the translated books many non-equivalences.
-2) Researchers.
-Still many other fields in the translation of literary works and translation equivalence can The other be researched. researchers can research other features translation.
+Still many other fields in the translation of literary works and translation equivalence can be researched.
+The other researchers can research other features of translation.